 • Off-road vehicles are not permitted.

 • Be prepared: this property contains rugged terrain and experiences rapidly changing weather conditions—plan for it.

 • Creek floodwaters are swift & strong: Turn around, don’t drown.

 • Cell phone service is not guaranteed.
 Be safe and prepared.

 • Plan your route to match your ability and trail difficulty as described on the map.

 While we now own the property, we still need funds for management, expanding the trail system, and ecological restoration.
 Do you love the Yellow Creek Natural Area – home of the infamous Moon Rocks?
 Please consider a donation.

-In September 2019, we bought the moon with the support of four major grant funders, several local businesses, and 228 individuals!
+In September 2019, we bought the moon with the support of four major grant funders, several local businesses, and 228 individuals from 19 states!
 This property will be permanently protected by the West Virginia Land Trust and open for public outdoor recreation use for future generations to enjoy.